 Specifically looking at HR applications and modernization, legacy applications don’t offer the same connectivity, collaboration and broad-based solution that is prevalent in modern HR systems, like that of flexible and agile solutions referred to as composable business applications.

 Now with the knowledge of what application modernization is, let’s analyze some of the key benefits and why it’s important to regularly update and upgrade your HR applications.

 Firstly, traditional HR applications are incredibly restrictive, unscalable and impersonal.
 On the other hand, composable HR applications allow you to freely integrate HR tools into your holistic HR application and let you scale, deploy, and personalize the experience to best suit your needs.

 Legacy, or monolithic applications don’t offer the same level of agility and freedom due to its structure and how they are built.
 As monolithic applications are built as a package, personalizing them would require an enormous amount of work to deviate from the original product.
-Given this challenge, it is costly and time consuming as it adds challenges for not only IT in the lack of having a datacenter but also HR in regards to the employee experience.
+Given this challenge, it is costly and time consuming as it adds challenges for not only IT in the lack of having a data center but also modern HR in regards to the employee experience.

 Modernizing your HR applications will greatly benefit your organization by improving reliability, up-time, agility, increased functionality and much more.

 HR application modernization allows organizations to secure and leverage its investments internally while offering the end user a functional, positive experience where they can leverage the abilities of new technology to a cloud server.
 Implementing a solid strategy to seamlessly optimize and upgrade your HR applications is imperative so that you can reduce wasted time, expenses and still be able to access your required service-management.

 Moreover, this phase to upgrade and improve is usually best done when there is a digital transformation occurring within the organization as this will help bridge the gap between legacy and modern applications to fit in an ecosystem that is built for the modern age.